SaboTaj22/startup/README.md

 - Application images - Added welcome image and created inventory grid.

 # JavaScript Deliverable
-For this deliverable I implemented by JavaScript so that the application works for a single user.
-I also added placeholders for future technology.
+For this deliverable I implemented JavaScript so that the application works for a single user.
+I also added placeholders for future technology as required for this section.
-- Login - When you press enter or the login button it takes you to the voting page.
+- Login - Created a custom welcome drop down.
+When you enter your email and press Sign Up you are redirected to the contact.html page in which you fill out a form to create a profile.
-- Database - Displayed the voting counts.
-Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+- Database - Displayed name after filling out contact form in the top right corner of contact.html.
+Also displays items that are selected by user using "Add to Cart" in top right corner.
+This funcionality creates a cart and also offers the option to clear the cart.
+(More functionality and styling will come later.)
+Currently user name, email, and items selected are stored and retrieved from local storage, but it will be replaced with the database data later.
-- WebSocket - I used the setInterval function to periodically increase a random vote count.
-This will be replaced with WebSocket messages later.
+- WebSocket - Within the shopping cart I used the a stack data strucuture to add and store items in an array for the creation of an order.
+The data stored within inventory will be retrieved by the checkout page.
+This will be replaced with WebSocket numbers later.
-- application logic - The highlight and ranking number change based up the user's selections.
+- Application logic - The application starts by welcoming you and asking for an email address to begin.
+After entering and submitting one, you are sent to the contact.html to fill out the form for a profile.
+(Your profile will be stored in a data base.)
+There are 3 required fields, which, if not filled out provide instructions of what is needed for you to continue.
+Once a profile is created, you will then be able to add items to a cart which will be stored in a data base.
+This data can then be retrieved and uploaded into the checkout page.
+Once the checkout info is filled out, the order can be submitted and the items in the inventory will be marked as sold.

 [Link: notes.md](notes.md)